nasa/Kepler-FLTI/README.md

 # Kepler-FLTI
 Kepler-FLTI.py - Illustrate using the Flux-Level Transit Injection (FLTI) Tests of TPS for Data Release 25.
 The FLTI test output is in the FITs file format.
-This code generates the figures in the documentation of FLTI
+This code generates the figures in the documentation of FLTI.

 Burke, C.J. & Catanzarite, J. 2017, "Planet Detection Metrics: Per-Target Flux-Level Transit Injection Tests of TPS for Data Release 25", KSCI-19109-001